feagi/feagi/docs/api_refactoring_progress.md

    - Added proper error handling and state validation

 3. **In Progress: Priority 3 Endpoints**
-   - Started refactoring peripheral operation endpoints
    - Completed `/input/vision` endpoints
    - Completed all `/region/*` endpoints
+   - Completed all `/cortical_mapping/*` endpoints
+   - Completed all `/evolution/*` endpoints
+   - Completed all `/insight/*` endpoints
-   - Created new vision configuration and brain region methods in CoreAPIService
+   - Created new methods in CoreAPIService for vision, regions, cortical mappings, and monitoring
-   - Next targets: cortical_mapping, evolution, agent, and insight endpoints
+   - Next targets: agent system endpoints
    - Create new `/monitoring/*` router for system metrics (partial implementation completed)

-4. **Testing**
-   - Implement comprehensive tests for refactored endpoints
-   - Verify all functionality works as expected